timminator/PaddleOCR-Standalone/README.md

 ## ℹ About

 This repository provides executables (CPU and GPU version) that can be run without having python or any other packages installed.
 They behave as the original PaddleOCR install for example via pip.
+The latest release is based of the official PaddleOCR 3.1 release.

 You can decide between installing it via the setup installer or just downloading the folder with all the required files including the executable.
 The installer also allows you to add the install location to you path which allows you to use paddleocr from every location.